ansys/pymapdl/doc/source/user_guide/index.rst

     mapdl.al(1, 2, 3, 4)

-This approach has some obvious advantages, chiefly that it's a bit easier to script as ``MapdlGrpc`` takes care of the string formatting for you.
+This approach has some obvious advantages, chiefly that it's a bit easier to script as :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` takes care of the string formatting for you.
 For example, inputting points from a numpy array:

 .. code:: python